The Magic of Prism Photography: Tips and Techniques for Creative Images

 Troubleshooting: Avoiding Unwanted Reflections & Glare

-• Use a lens hood or a piece of cardboard to block stray light sources.
+1. Use a lens hood or block stray light with your hand or a card

 Final Thoughts: Unlock Your Creativity with Prism Photography

 Looking to expand your creative toolkit?
-Use my exclusive code WRECKHORN for a 10% discount on any Lensbaby product!
+Use my exclusive code WRECKHORN for 10% off any Lensbaby product.

 Previous